French shares underperform after BNP Paribas hit by possible fine

 Investors said banks still had challenges ahead.

-The CAC 40 index of blue chip French shares fell 0.2 percent, underperforming a 0.1 percent dip on the pan-European FTSEurofirst 300 index, which had fallen to 1,377.46 points by the close.
+The CAC 40 index of blue chip French shares fell 0.5 percent, sharply underperforming a 0.1 percent dip on the pan-European FTSEurofirst 300 index, which had fallen to 1,377.20 points by 1354 GMT.

-The FTSEurofirst 300 posted a 1.8 percent gain for the month of May, which has taken it back up to 6-year highs.
+The FTSEurofirst 300 was set for a 1.9 percent gain for the month, which has taken it back up to 6-year highs.

 Gains have been fuelled by building optimism over possible monetary policy easing at next week's crucial policy meeting of the European Central Bank.